The Flying Doctors: Home media

-The Flying Doctors was made available to purchase in Australia.
-All 221 episodes plus the 13 spinoff-episodes are on a 51 disc set, complete with cast interviews, episode synopses and stills gallery.
-In region 2, Mediumrare Entertainment have released all nine seasons of The Flying Doctors including the miniseries also called The Flying Doctors in region 2.
+The Flying Doctors was made available to purchase on DVD in Australia.
+All 221 episodes, plus the 13 spinoff-episodes are on a 51 disc set, complete with cast interviews, episode synopses and stills gallery.
+In region 2, Mediumrare Entertainment have released all nine seasons of The Flying Doctors including the miniseries also called The Flying Doctors.

+Journalist and writer James Oram wrote a companion book to the show.
+Titled The Flying Doctors: The Inside Story, the book touches on the real Royal Flying Doctor Service and goes behind the scenes of the television series.